Home Previous Up Next

 Dantakaṭṭha Suttaṃ — Tooth Sticks

-Five advantages of brushing the teeth.
+Five advantages of using a tooth stick to clean the teeth.

 Dārukkhandhopama Suttaṃ — The Simile of the Log